Best Stop Loss Order Strategy for Transacting

 Some of general stoploss order setting rules used are:

 2. Market Volatility - market volatility refers to the daily price range movement of gold that you're trading.
-If a price routinely moves upwards and down in a range of 50 pips or more over the tutorial of the day, then you cannot set a tight stop loss order when you open a trade position.
-If you do, you will be taken out of the trade by the normal market volatility.
+If a price routinely moves upwards and down in the range of 50 or more pips over the tutorial of the day, then you as a trader can not set a tight stop loss order when you open a trade position.
+If you do, you'll be taken out of the Gold trade by the normal market volatility.

-3. Risk to Reward Ratio - this is the measure of potential risk to reward calculated before opening a trade position.
-If the market conditions are favorable then it's possible to comfortably give your trade more room.
-However, if the market is too range-bound it then becomes too risky to open a trade order without a tight stop loss order - then don't make the trade at all.
+3. Risk to Reward Ratio - this is the estimate of the potential risk to reward calculated before opening a trade position.
+If the market conditions are favorable then it's possible to comfortably give your trade position more room.
+However, if the market is too range-bound it then becomes too risky to open a trade order without a tight stop loss order - then don't make the Gold trade at all.
 The trading risk reward ratio is not in your favor and even setting tight stop losses will not guarantee profitable results.
-It would be wiser to search for a better trade to next time.
+It would be more wise to search for a better trade setup to trade the next time.

-4. Trade Position Size - if the trade transaction size opened is too large then even the smallest decimal price movement will be fairly large in risk % terms.
+4. Trade Position Size - if the trade position size opened is too large then even the smallest decimal price movement will be fairly large in risk % terms.
 This means that you have to set a tight stop loss order for your trade which might be taken out more easily.
-In most cases it's better to adjust to a smaller trade size so as to give your trade more space for price volatility movement, by setting a reasonable stoploss order level for this stoploss order while at the same time reducing the risk for the trade transaction.
+In most cases it's better to adjust to a smaller trade size so as to give your trade more space for price volatility movement, by setting a practical stoploss order level for this stoploss order & the same time decreasing the risk for the trade position.

-5. Account Equity Capital - If your trading account is under-capitalized then you will not be able to set your stoploss orders accordingly, because you'll have a big amount of your funds that is invested on one trade which will force you to set tight stoploss orders.
+5. Account Equity Capital - If your trading account is under-capitalized then you'll not be able to place/set your stoploss orders accordingly, because you'll have a big amount of your funds that is invested on one trade which will force you to set tight stoploss orders.
 If this is the scenario, you should contemplate seriously about whether you have sufficient capital to trade Gold in the first place.

 6. Trend Conditions - If the price is trending upwards, a tight stop might not be necessary.
 If on the other hand the price is choppy and has no clear trend direction then you should use tight stop loss or not open any transactions at all.

-7. Chart Time Frame - the bigger the time-frame you use, the larger the stop-loss level should be.
-If you were a scalper trader your stoploss orders would be tighter than if you were a day trader or a swing trader.
-This is because if you are using longer chart time frames & you figure out the price will be move upwards it doesn't make sense to set a very tight stops because if the price swings a little, your open order will be hit.
+7. Chart Timeframe - the larger the time frame you use, the larger the stop-loss level should be.
+If you were a scalper your stoploss orders would be tighter/narrower than if you were a day trader or a swing trader.
+This is because if you are using longer chart timeframes & you figure out the price will be move upwards it does not make sense to place a very tight stops because if the price swings a little, your open order will be hit.

 Best Stop Loss Order Strategy